A.N.I.M.A.L.: Final years and hiatus (2000–2006)

-In 2006, it was announced that the band would take an indefinite break; this resulted in Martín Carrizo's (drummer) leaving the band and Andrés Giménez forming a new band called "D-mente" (word play meaning both demente ("lunatic") and devil mente ("devil mind", or "weak mind"—although weak in Spanish is débil not devil—Andrés' nickname).
+In 2006, it was announced that the band would take an indefinite break; this resulted in Martín Carrizo (drummer) leaving the band and Andrés Giménez forming a new band called "D-mente" (word play meaning both demente ("lunatic") and devil mente ("devil mind", or "weak mind"—although weak in Spanish is débil not devil—Andrés' nickname).
 Titi Lapolla and Martín Carrizo are part of Power of Soul.

 Return (2015–present)

-In March 2015, it was announced that the band would return with the line-up that recorded their 2001 album Animal 6, and they did a two shows on 29 and 31 March at the Vorterix theater, in Buenos Aires, to a sold out crowd.
+In March 2015, it was announced that the band would return with the line-up that recorded their 2001 album Animal 6, and they did two shows on 29 and 31 March at the Vorterix theater, in Buenos Aires, to a sold out crowd.
 On 6 March 2016, the band recorded their first live DVD set to be released soon along with an audio CD that features said concert and 6 new songs.